An American made Breakbarrel?

 Nitro piston Take 2 – Built in the USA

 The old Nitro Piston, regardless of your like or dislike for gas rams, was a game changer for break barrel airguns.
 The initial implementations were effective at improving the traditional spring guns.
 But, I dont believe the benefits were fully realized, as the Nitro Piston was simply a replacement for the metal spring.
 Frankly, not much else was different about the guns other than what pushed the piston.
-Lets focus on what makes the Train NP2 and the Nitro Piston 2 different from the old technology.
+Lets focus on what makes the Trail NP2 and the Nitro Piston 2 different from the old technology.

 Built for NP from the ground up.